imcf/rlm-prometheus/README.md

 service's unit file.
 Add a section like this **at the top** of the override file, with the bare minimum of setting `RLM_ISV` and most likely also `RLM_URI`.
 For other options available check for the commented-out lines further down in the unit file setting environment variables starting with `RLM_`.
+Please note that on *Ubuntu 20.04* the `systemct edit` command will present you with an empty file, so you will have to copy the respective lines from below or the provided *central* unit file.

 ```text
 [Service]